rubrikinc/use-cases/rubrik-sandbox/README.md

 - VMwareDatastore - The name of the vSphere datastore to host the storage for the vyOS router
 - ManagementNetwork - The name of the management network to attach the router to
 - ManagementNetworkIP - An IP address within the management network to assign to the router
-- ManagementNetworkSubnet - The assoiciated subnet mask of the management network ip address
+- ManagementNetworkSubnet - The associated subnet mask of the management network ip address
 - MangementNetworkGateway - The default gateway within the management network
 - IsolatedNetworks - This contains an array of networks which you would like to create isolated networks.
 You will need to include information here for each network that the virtual machines specified in `apps.config` are connected to. ***Note: At the moment, the ability to isolate the ManagementNetwork you specify above is not supported - you can only isolate networks which the router is not attached to***
   - ProductionNetworkName - The name of the production network to isolate